hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/2-setting-output-permissions.md

 ## Set fields for the user role

-Begin by finding this section of your `metadata.hml`:
+Begin by finding this section of your `/subgraphs/default/models/users.hml`:

 ```yaml
 kind: TypePermissions